Grounding Text-to-Image Diffusion Models for Controlled High-Quality Image Generation: Method

 \subsection{Entity Grounding Layout}

-Due to its simplicity and effectiveness in controlling the generation process, we focus on conditioning diffusion-based models on object detection annotations.
-The object detection serves as a condition to ground text-to-image frameworks into rendering specific objects in specified regions of the synthesized images.
+Due to its simplicity and effectiveness in controlling the generation process, we focus on grounding diffusion-based models on object detection annotations.
+The object detection serves as a condition to ground T2I models into rendering specific objects in specified regions of the synthesized images.
 In particular, our control layout consists of a set of grounding tokens, each of which is composed of one-to-one pairs of semantic and spatial information.
-The semantic instruction is a textual description of the object, for example, “A shiny luxury red sports car”.
+The semantic instruction is a textual description of the object, for example, \textit{a shiny luxury red sports car}.
 Each object in the image can be defined in an open-ended text format \cite{yang2023reco}, rather than being limited to a predefined set of labels like COCO categories \cite{lin2014microsoft}.
 For spatial instruction, each entity is attributed by a single 2D rectangular box which determines the location of the object in the image.
-The box is represented in the form of an object detection rectangular box, that is, a list of two points needed to construct the detection box $[x_1, y_1, x_2, _1]$ where $(x_1,y_1)$ is the upper-left point and $(x_2,y_2)$ is the lower-right point.
+The box is represented in the form of an object detection rectangular box defined by the two points, the upper-left point $(x_1,y_1)$ and the lower-right point $(x_2,y_2)$, needed to construct the detection box $[x_1, y_1, x_2, y_2]$.
 While the objects of the image are defined by the control layout, the overall image outline is specified by a single global image caption, similar to T2I models.